BLE-LTER/ble-handbook/handbook.md

 Follow these directions since it is fairly comprehensive (while everything else here is bits and pieces from stackoverflow): [see here.](https://radumas.info/blog/tutorial/2016/08/08/Migrating-PostgreSQL-Data-Directory-Windows.html)

 Do all of the clusters fail to start?
-I have at least two clusters on my computer thatr

 <a id="how-to-set-up-remote-connection-to-locally-hosted-postgres-database-on-windows"></a>
 ### How to set up remote connection to locally hosted Postgres database on Windows